ObsidianXVI/The-Hyperion-Project/research/knowledge/ontologies/ontologies.md

 > The ontology used by an autonomic manager includes objects like components, data structures, events, files, libraries, operating systems and functions relating these different objects in some points in time.
 But it also contains concepts like requirements, traceability links and deployment strategies, pertaining to the initial phases of software development.

 ### Our Definition
-> An ontology is a collection of information about a particular field, and this information can be about object properties, actions and their corresponding results, relations between ontological elements, as well as implementation details for the AS to use the knowledge.
+> An ontology is a collection of information about a particular field, including object properties, actions and their corresponding results, relations between ontological elements, as well as implementation details for the AS to use the knowledge.

 ## Knowledge
-*What is knowledge?*

 *What are the different types of knowledge?*

 Knowledge is an extremely broad topic in philosophy, but in AC, we can scope out the applications for each type of knowledge: